 - Monitor the names of the most active/visible members of your company.

-- Monitor for positive sentiment mentions for future cataloging.
+- Catalogue positive sentiment mentions for future marketing use.

-- Monitor in any other languages in which your brand is likely to be mentioned.
+- Monitor and translate mentions in any other languages in which your brand is likely to be mentioned.

 - Use a tool like Percolate to email you a list of the day’s most shared stories in your industry.

-- Subscribe to blogs and news sites devoted to your industry.
+- Subscribe via email or RSS to blogs and news sites devoted to your industry.

-- Browse Quora for questions focusing on your industry.
+- Follow Quora questions focusing on your industry.

-- Create Twitter lists consisting of the major players and news sources in your industry.
+- Create Twitter lists of the major players and news sources in your industry.

-- Use a tool like Tweetdeck to monitor hashtags for conferences happening in your industry.
+- Monitor hashtags for conferences happening in your industry.

 - Monitor frequently used industry hashtags.